 Tron Lightcycle Power Run is under construction in the back of the Tomorrowland.
 Like every other anticipated attraction being built at Disney World, it is expected to open.

 A few years ago, the bridge to Tomorrowland received new signage.

 This article was updated on March 1, 2022.

-Confessionally, I must admit to spending quite a good amount of time in Tomorrowland when visiting the Magic Kingdom.
-For me, there is just something about the background music and overall vibe of this quirky land.
+Confessionally, I admit to spending quite a good amount of time in Tomorrowland.
+There is just something about the background music and overall vibe of this quirky land.